strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 The *General* tab enables you to check and update the following options for the project:

-- Details: to modify the name of your Strapi Cloud project, used to identify the project on the Cloud Dashboard, Strapi CLI, and deployment URLs.
-The project name cannot be edited after creation.
+- Details: to see the name of your Strapi Cloud project, used to identify the project on the Cloud Dashboard, Strapi CLI, and deployment URLs.
+The project name is set at project creation (see [Deployment](/cloud/getting-started/deployment)) and cannot be modified afterwards.
 - Connected Git repository: to change the branch of the GitHub repository used for your project (see [Modifying GitHub repository branch](#modifying-github-repository-branch)).
-- Selected region: to see the hosting region of the project.
+- Selected region: to see the hosting region of the project, meaning the geographical location of the servers where the project and its data and resources are stored.
+The hosting region is set at project creation (see [Deployment](/cloud/getting-started/deployment)) and cannot be modified afterwards.
 - Debug info: to see the internal project name for the project.
 This is useful for support purposes.
 - Delete project: to permanently delete your Strapi Cloud project (see [Deleting Strapi Cloud project](#deleting-strapi-cloud-project)).